 - Overall a really solid product

-- Our foam roller rating (5 / 5) – one of our favorite rollers!
+- One of our favorite rollers!

-As touched on above, the unique zones on the grid foam roller is probably what makes it such a great product, alongside the most solid construction you’ll find.
+As touched on above, the unique zones on the grid foam roller are probably what makes it such a great product, alongside the most solid construction you’ll find.
 As you can see in the image below, the roller has high points, low points, and varying sized “grids” across the surface.
 This allows you to roll over different textures depending on the body part, or mix it up for the same muscle group.
 Having this option is great for some of the harder to reach spots, or where you have knots that are uneven where a traditional surfaced roller might not provide the same stimulation.

 Rigidity and Construction